 Unless the purposes for collecting the personal information are obvious, and you voluntarily provide your personal information for that obvious purpose, we will communicate the purposes for which personal information is being collected, either orally or in writing, before or at the time of collection.

-The mandate of DSRF is to empower individuals with Down syndrome to reach their full potential throughout life by pioneering and providing educational programs and services, grounded in foundational research.
-Working with researchers, professionals and families, DSRF is a bridge between research and practice.
+The mandate of DSRF is to empower individuals with Down syndrome to reach their full potential throughout life by pioneering and providing educational programs and services, disseminating information, and changing attitudes.

 DSRF relies on effective fundraising initiatives, grants and user fees to fulfill its’ mandate.
 During the course of carrying out its’ mandate, DSRF may collect your personal information.
 We will only collect your information by fair and lawful means and where it is necessary to, fulfill the following purposes: